Jack the Ripper: Canonical five

-A section of Eddowes's bloodied apron was found at the entrance to a tenement in Goulston Street, Whitechapel, at 2:55 am A chalk inscription upon the wall directly above this piece of apron read: "The Juwes are The men That Will not be Blamed for nothing."
+A section of Eddowes's bloodied apron was found at the entrance to a tenement in Goulston Street, Whitechapel, at 2:55 am.
+A chalk inscription upon the wall directly above this piece of apron read: "The Juwes are The men That Will not be Blamed for nothing."
 This graffito became known as the Goulston Street graffito.
 The message appeared to imply that a Jew or Jews in general were responsible for the series of murders, but it is unclear whether the graffito was written by the murderer on dropping the section of apron, or was merely incidental and nothing to do with the case.
 Such graffiti were commonplace in Whitechapel.
-Police Commissioner Sir Charles Warren feared that the graffito might spark antisemitic riots and ordered the writing washed away before dawn.
+Sir Charles Warren, the Police Commissioner, feared that the graffito might spark antisemitic riots and ordered the writing washed away before dawn.

 The extensively mutilated and disembowelled body of Mary Jane Kelly was discovered lying on the bed in the single room where she lived at 13 Miller's Court, off Dorset Street, Spitalfields, at 10:45 am on Friday 9 November 1888.
 Her face had been "hacked beyond all recognition", with her throat severed down to the spine, and the abdomen almost emptied of its organs.
 Her uterus, kidneys and one breast had been placed beneath her head, and other viscera from her body placed beside her foot, about the bed and sections of her abdomen and thighs upon a bedside table.
 The heart was missing from the crime scene.
 Multiple ashes found within the fireplace at 13 Miller's Court suggested Kelly's murderer had burned several combustible items to illuminate the single room as he mutilated her body.
 A recent fire had been severe enough to melt the solder between a kettle and its spout, which had fallen into the grate of the fireplace.